 With all that change, how could she hope that there would be a place for her to rest?
-She was still tied to the power but it was different, a change even from the way it had once been when the world was young.
+She was still tied to the power but it was different, a change even from the way it had once been when the world was young and hellish.
 She didn’t know, couldn’t predict what might happen.

 Even that didn’t make things certain, didn’t answer Buffy’s questions.
 It didn’t have to mean what she feared; it could be that her end would be it, the end of this line of champions for good.
 The thing she had so casually claimed blame for.

-That was the best scenario; that the world be left unprotected, and it was even better now it was becoming a world no longer requiring protection.
+That was the best scenario; that the world be left unprotected, and it was even better now the world was becoming a place that no longer required her protection.
 The alternative, the other option was so much worse.
 A return to the old ways when at the slayer’s death a newborn had been infused with her spirit and a demon’s power.

 It wasn’t the same time, the same world, as when it had last been that way.
 Then it had been known among all tribes of humanity what to look for, what do with an infant slayer.
 Now no one would even know to search for her.

-Methos laughed, laughed at her words, at her serious mien, "Why is it that you discount this as being a will to live, to survive.
+Methos laughed, laughed at her words, at her serious mien, "Why is it that you discount that as being a will to live, to survive.
 It is what drives most of us, fear of the unknown, of what comes after death.
-It is what makes us value our own lives above others."
+It’s what makes us value our own lives above others."